 I guess it makes sense from peoples whose job it is to be empathetic to people’s needs!

-Q: What are your next steps?
+Q: What are your next steps after the Product Design Course?

 I intend to try and get more experience in the area through either shadowing or internships.
 And to apply my knowledge learned on the course, to the development of the app which should come out soon™